+2.2 The effect of marketing activities including price and promotions

-These studies try to generate accurate forecasts by capturing various effects of the marketing activities including prices and promotions.
-For example, previous studies suggest that price reductions and promotions increase the short term sales of the focal product (Blattberg, Briesch, & Fox, 1995).
-The price reductions and promotions not only increase the product sales at the focal period but also may potentially reduce the sales before and after the focal period as customers may delay or stockpile their purchases (Mace & Neslin, 2004; Van Heerde, Gupta, & Wittink, 2003).
-The price and promotions also have competitive effects on the sales of other products within and across product categories.
+Previous studies have summarized the effect of marketing activities on product sales.
+For example, early studies have found that product sales can be increased in the short term by price reductions and promotions (e.g., Blattberg, Briesch, & Fox, 1995; Christen, Gupta, Porter, Staelin, & Wittink, 1997; L. Cooper et al., 1999; Gupta, 1988; Gür Ali et al., 2009; Lattin & Bucklin, 1989; Mulhern & Leone, 1991).
+Product sales after the price reduction and promotions may decrease because customers may stockpile their purchases (Mace & Neslin, 2004; H. J. Van Heerde, Gupta, & Wittink, 2003).
+Product sales may be negatively affected by the marketing activities of competitive products (Demirag, Keskinocak, & Swann, 2011; Rudolph W. Struse, 1987; Walters, 1991; Walters & Rinne, 1986).
+The effect of competitive marketing activities may not come from products within the same category but also from related categories.
 (R. L. Andrews, Currim, Leeflang, & Lim, 2008; Wedel & Zhang, 2004).

-(e.g., Blattberg, Briesch, & Fox, 1995; Christen, Gupta, Porter, Staelin, & Wittink, 1997; L. Cooper et al., 1999; Gupta, 1988; Gür Ali et al., 2009; Lattin & Bucklin, 1989; Mulhern & Leone, 1991)(Mace & Neslin, 2004; H. J. Van Heerde, Gupta, & Wittink, 2003)(Demirag, Keskinocak, & Swann, 2011; Rudolph W. Struse, 1987; Walters, 1991; Walters & Rinne, 1986)(R. L. Andrews, Currim, Leeflang, & Lim, 2008; Wedel & Zhang, 2004)

-Evidence also shows that the effect of prices and promotions may change over time.
-For example, Wildt (1976) and Wildt and Winer (1983) suggest the effect of the marketing activities may change due to the change in economic conditions, consumer tastes, and the competition environment.
-Customers may find price reductions and promotions more attractive during the period of an economic crunch compared to other time periods.
-Mahajan, Bretschneider, and Bradford (1980) also found that the effect of prices and promotions change during the different stages of the product lifecycle.
+Further evidence also shows that the effect of marketing activities such as prices and promotions may change over time.
+For example, Wildt (1976) and Wildt and Winer (1983) suggest that the effect of the marketing activities may change due to the change in economic conditions, consumer tastes, and the competition environment, etc. Customers may find price reductions and promotions more attractive during the period of an economic crunch compared to other time periods.
+Mahajan, Bretschneider, and Bradford (1980) found that the effect of prices and promotions change during the different stages of the product lifecycle.
 Meeran et al. (2017) found that customers have different tastes and preferences when they accumulate more knowledge of the product, when they seek variety, and when they reach a different social status and then decide to adopt a different lifestyle.
-These individual changes lead to substantial aggregate effects on the product sales.
-Previous studies found that the introduction of store-own brands in a product category decreases the promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (e.g., Nijs, Dekimpe, Steenkamps, & Hanssens, 2001; H. J. Van Heerde, Srinivasan, & Dekimpe, 2008).
-(H. van Heerde, M. Dinner, & Neslin, 2015)(e.g., Bronnenberg, Kruger, & Mela, 2008)However, previous studies which forecast retailer product sales at SKU level all assume constant effect of the marketing activities.
-As a result, their methods may potetnially be subject to the problem of structural change, which we will demonstrate in the next section.
+These individual changes lead to substantial aggregate effects on product sales.
+Other studies find that the introduction of store-own brands in a product category decreases the promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (e.g., Nijs, Dekimpe, Steenkamps, & Hanssens, 2001; H. J. Van Heerde, Srinivasan, & Dekimpe, 2008).
+The effect of the marketing activities can also change because retailers may communicate the marketing events in different ways.
+For example, promoting the products through mobile applications and using new prominent promotion shelf tags could makes the promotions more effective (H. van Heerde, M. Dinner, & Neslin, 2015).
+Also, Retailers may record their marketing activities using aggregate terms such as Features and Displays (e.g., Bronnenberg, Kruger, & Mela, 2008).
+However, in practice, these terms may have various forms such as Buy One Get One free (BOGO), store flyers, billboard advertising, and temporary price reduction (TPR) for shopper card holders only etc. Under such conditions, the effect of the marketing activities may change.

 The problem of structural change

-(e.g., Castle, Doornik, & Hendry, 2008; Hendry, 2018; Pesaran & Timmermann, 2007)(Pesaran & Timmermann, 2007)Previous forecasting methods for retailer product sales assume constant parameters and overlook the change in the effect of the marketing activities.
-As a result, their generated forecasts may potentially be biased and less accurate (Allen & Fildes, 2001; Armstrong, 2001).
-This has been addressed by previous studies and is referred to as the problem of structural change .
-Pesaran and Timmermann (2005) demonstrated analytically how a structural change leads to forecast bias using a simple regression model without an intercept.
-For example, we may denote that during the time periods of [1:T].
-Thus, the unobserved data generating process is:
+The problem of structural change has been addressed by previous forecasting studies (e.g., Castle, Doornik, & Hendry, 2008; Hendry, 2018; Pesaran & Timmermann, 2007).(Pesaran & Timmermann, 2007) Pesaran and Timmermann (2005) demonstrated analytically how a structural change leads to biased forecasts using a simple regression model without an intercept.
+For example, suppose that for the time periods of [1:T], the unobserved data generating process is:

 yt+1=1t≤T1β1'xt+1-1t≤T1β2'xt+ut+1 (1)